Balloon Crash: A Texan Tragedy

 In the state of Texas, fault and liability are governed by the Modified Comparative Fault model, which suggests that if plaintiffs can be proven 51% or more responsible for the circumstances, they are barred from recovery.
 It's unlikely that in this instance the balloon's passengers will be determined to have the majority of the blame, as they were not the trained professionals in the situation and literally they were just along for the ride.

-This is self-evident in fatality cases.
+Damages are self-evident in fatality cases.
 The loss of life is of course regrettable, but there can be very little debate about whether anyone was hurt by the crash.

 Deconstructing the Defense

-Act of God could be suggested in this situation because of a balloon's susceptibility to adverse weather conditions.
+Act of God might be suggested in this situation because of a balloon's susceptibility to adverse weather conditions.
 Early reports suggest Saturday morning may have been foggy in the area, and it doesn't take much wind to throw a balloon off-course.

 The inherent difficulty of pleading Act of God is that it requires as its basis a sudden, completely unpredictable, severe adverse event.
 In legal parlance, it's 1) a violence occurring in nature that 2) has nothing to do with human action and 3) could have never been reasonably foreseen.

 Breezes happen all the time, especially in a place as flat as Lockhart.
 By virtue of practice and training, a veteran balloonist like Nichols should have been able to adjust to these minimal winds, and can't pretend not to have known they were coming.
+If a tornado had funneled down from a clear blue sky in front of the balloon, with no prior indication of bad weather, Act of God might be a plausible defense.
+Otherwise, it's probably unsound.

 Closing Thoughts